 Since each chemical facility faces different security challenges, Congress explicitly directed the Department of Homeland Security to issue regulations "establishing risk-based performance standards for security at chemical facilities."
-The Department’s Infrastructure Security Compliance Division (ISCD) developed 18 Risk-Based Performance Standards (RBPS) that all chemical facilities determined to be “high-risk” must meet in their security plan (Site Security Plan (SSP) or Alternative Security Program (ASP)) in order to be in compliance with CFATS.
+The Department developed 18 Risk-Based Performance Standards (RBPS) that all chemical facilities determined to be “high-risk” must meet in their security plan (Site Security Plan (SSP) or Alternative Security Program (ASP)) in order to be in compliance with CFATS.

 The CFATS RBPS Guidance assists high-risk chemical facilities in selecting security measures and activities that comply with the CFATS regulations at their tier level, and are tailored to the unique considerations of each facility.